FOLLOW US

 One major aspect of this is the upgraded Ultraboost tech.
 The midsole looks fundamentally the same but adidas has indicated that there is a 4% energy return boost over the previous version.
 You may not be able to see it physically but when putting the shoe on for the first time, in comparison to the older variant, you can feel that extra ‘squishiness’.
 This makes it more responsive underfoot.

-adidas Ultraboost 22 Performance
+adidas Ultraboost 22 Review Running Shoe

 Irrespective of anything previously mentioned, the most important aspect of the adidas Ultraboost 22 is how it performs during your run.
 Whether it be on the street or on the treadmill, there is a certain expectation when it comes to performances of the Ultraboost range.
 And with the latest iteration, the brand once again confirms that it is always about continuous improvements and pushing boundaries to unlock that next PB.